hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool_client.markdown

 * `role_arn` - (Optional) The ARN of an IAM role that authorizes Amazon Cognito to publish events to Amazon Pinpoint analytics.
 Conflicts with `application_arn`.
 * `user_data_shared` (Optional) If set to `true`, Amazon Cognito will include user data in the events it publishes to Amazon Pinpoint analytics.

-#### UI Customization

-* `css` (Optional) - The CSS values in the UI customization, provided as a String.
-* `image_file` (Optional) - The uploaded logo image in the UI customization, provided as a base64-encoded String.
-Drift detection is not possible for this argument.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - The id of the user pool client.
 * `client_secret` - The client secret of the user pool client.
-* `ui_customization` - The UI customization information for the user pool's built-in app UI.
-    * `css_version` - The CSS version number.
-    * `image_url` - The logo image URL for the UI customization.

 ## Import

 Cognito User Pool Clients can be imported using the `id` of the Cognito User Pool, and the `id` of the Cognito User Pool Client, e.g.